 I’m keen to bring insights from philosophy and psychology to the business world.
 I have a blog on the philosophy of business and have talked to various companies about how research can be applied in their field.
 I’m an Associate Leader of Outstanding.Global – a personal and professional development consultancy promoting open-minded leadership.
 You can find out more about my business engagement here.

 Beyond philosophy, I do voluntary work protecting the natural environment of my small village in Suffolk.
 This involves everything from trimming trees in the rain to developing local planning policy.
-I’m partial to whisky, comics, cats and a good pot of tea.
+I’m partial to comics, cats and a good pot of tea.

 Here’s a link to my CV: McClelland CV 2023